Cinelli Hobootleg In-Depth Review: Touring Bike Made-in-Italy

 Cino Cinelli

 Cinelli was founded in 1948 by Cino Cinelli (died 20 April 2001), a former professional road racer and president of the Italian Cyclists’ Association.
-He won Milan–San Remo in 1943, the Giro di Lombardia in 1938, and the Tour of the Apennines in 1937.
+He won Milanโ€“San Remo in 1943, the Giro di Lombardia in 1938, and the Tour of the Apennines in 1937.

 Cinelli was the seventh of 10 children, the son of a small landowner near Florence.
 He became interested in bicycle technology after mechanical failures in races.

-They started making stems, bars and frames for other companies.
+They started making stems, bars, and frames for other companies.
 Stems and bars were 80 percent of Cinelli’s own sales.
 By 1978 they made no more than 700 frames a year.

 The breakthrough arrived in 1974, with an aerodynamic bike on which Ole Ritter broke his own hour record.
-The staple product was the Speciale Corsa road model made from 1947.
+The staple product was the Speciale Corsa road model made in 1947.
 The Speciale Corsa also became known as the “Super Corsa” after a supplier sent decals that erroneously said “Super Corsa” instead of “Speciale Corsa.”

 Have a look at